 Dolphin Project is pleased to report that the majority of the wildlife has now been moved, and on their way to rehabilitation and possible release.

 Dolphin Project’s team on the ground has been working for years to put an end to dolphin exploitation across Indonesia.
 As part of our Free Bali Dolphins campaign, we launched a major initiative to close these exploitative operations including a graffiti & mural art initiative, electronic billboards throughout Indonesia, digital ads at the Bali airport and a traveling educational puppet show.
 From advocating against the notorious traveling circuses to educating on the importance of marine conservation to enlightening tourists on the suffering of captive dolphins, we remain committed to their welfare and protection.
-All captive dolphin facilities in Bali have been closed down, with the exception of Dolphin Lodge.

 The day before the animals were to be confiscated, our team of 15 people, including Ric O’Barry, Founder/Director of Dolphin Project, four veterinarians (one of which was a marine mammal expert), the Central Jakarta Forestry Department, Bali Police Department, biologists and film makers conducted a health check of all the animals.
 Preparations were also made for their confiscation, including microchip tagging, an important step to ensure the mammals wouldn’t be recaptured.